Hot chicken sandwiches bring home the burn — and can be made meatless, too

 I squeezed two packets of honey on the chicken in front of me and took another bite.
 It hurt so good.

-Honey indeed helps offset the heat, and helped inspire this recipe for hot chicken or mushroom sandwiches.
+Honey indeed helps offset the heat, and helped inspire this recipe for hot chicken (or mushroom) sandwiches.
 It’s not the Prince family recipe — it might not even come close — but it does deliver a peppery punch to the gut, whether you eat meat or not.

 I want to be clear: This recipe is nothing more than an homage to Prince’s.
 Everyone who enjoys lots of spice should try the chicken at Prince’s or Hotville.
 But if you can’t make it there, or you don’t enjoy food with lots of heat, this recipe will give you a manageable taste of the classic.
 It calls for hot sauce in the brine, cayenne in the batter and chile flakes in the hot honey.
 Omit some or all of that spice to suit your tastes.
-Then, serve it with a buttermilk slaw and lots and lots of pickles.
+Then, serve it with a crunchy buttermilk slaw and lots and lots of pickles.

 Fried Chicken or Mushroom Sandwiches With Hot Honey and Slaw